brunobrunheroto/TeachingUnityAtGamelab/README.md

 # TeachingUnityAtGamelab
-This repository contains several C# scripts used in teaching Unity at Gamelab.
+This repository contains several C# scripts used for teaching Unity at Gamelab.